 The Statement of Account from the Accounting office is given to the students and parents / guardians ahead of the scheduled Trimestral Examination and must therefore be settled on or before the examination day.
-All accounts should be settled prior the release of the 3rd Trimester Report Card.
-The Report Card is presented to the OASIS upon enrollment for the next grade level.
+All accounts should be settled prior the online viewing of the 3rd Trimester Progress Report Card.